MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WebView.md

 webView1.Navigate("http://www.contoso.com");
 ```

+> [!IMPORTANT]
+> If calling `Navigate()` in code, you must wait until the control has loaded for the operation to complete successfully.

 ## Respond to navigation events

 The **WebView** control provides several events that you can use to respond to navigation and content loading states.
 The events occur in the following order for the root web view content: